07947613070

 After your Ceremony…

-You’ll exit the room to the ornate, marble-paved entrance hall with grand staircase, pillars and mirrors.
-This lends itself immediately to posed couple shots and time may be spent here.
-Then I assemble the guests outside the front door ready for the couple to exit for their confetti sequence.
+You’ll exit the room to the ornate, marble-paved entrance hall with a grand staircase, pillars and mirrors.
+This lends itself immediately to posed couple shots, and some time may be spent here depending on the next wedding.
+Then, I assemble the guests outside the front door, ready for the couple to exit for their confetti sequence.

 Wedding couple having their confetti thrown whilst leaving Morden Park House in South London